Greifswald: Geography

 Greifswald is located in the northeast of Germany, approximately equidistant from Germany's two largest islands, Rügen and Usedom.
 The city is situated at the south end of the Bay of Greifswald, the historic centre being about 5 km up the river Ryck that crosses the city.
 The area around Greifswald is mainly flat, and hardly reaches more than 20 m above sea level.
 Two islands, Koos and Riems, are also part of Greifswald.
 Three of Germany's fourteen national parks can be reached by car in one hour or less from Greifswald.

 Greifswald is also roughly equidistant from Germany's two largest cities, Berlin (240 km) and Hamburg (260 km).
 The nearest larger cities are Stralsund and Rostock.

 The coastal part of Greifswald at the mouth of the Ryck, named Greifswald-Wieck, evolved from a fishing village.
 Today it provides a small beach, a marina and the main port for Greifswald.

 Climate

 Greifswald features an oceanic climate with some humid continental influence.
 Summers are pleasantly warm, although chilly at night.
 Due to its coastal location, heatwaves in Greifswald tend to be less extreme than other nearby locations inland.
-Winters are mild to cold with occasional cold fronts coming in from Scandinavia or Siberia.
-Precipitation is spread throughout the year and comparatively low by German standards, while sunshine hours are above German average.
+Winters are mild to cold, with occasional cold fronts coming in from Scandinavia or Siberia.
+Precipitation is spread throughout the year and comparatively low by German standards, while sunshine hours are above the German average.